 Report cards are written records of student performance on curriculum outcomes over a period of time.
-Parents will be notified when the report cards are available for viewing at the end of the month online in:
+These will be available online (Powerschool) on:

-- January - June
+- January 30, 2020 - June 26, 2020

 Evidence of Learning

 Evidence of learning is a visual and/or oral history of student's learning over time.
 Evidence of Learning and progress will be communicated to parents on a timely and ongoing basis.
 The process used to share Evidence of Learning at each school site must meet the following criteria: